 Unlike popovers, the UI component a coach mark refers to does not need to take a down state.
 Use the placement of the coach mark and its indicator atop the component to indicate source.

 The “Skip tour” button should always be a quiet secondary button, even when it’s the only button available in the dialog.
-Omit the “Skip tour” button on the last step of a tour.
+Omit this button on the last step of a tour.

 The primary action should be brief and consistent.
 Use "OK" for a single coach mark.
 Within a tour, use “Next” for all but the last step, and “Finish” for the last step.
 Don’t use different primary action names for every step in a tour.

-When a part of the tour is dependent on an action being taken by the user, it’s okay to remove the primary button, as long as the user has a way to exit the coach process.
-On a one-off coach mark, this means the primary button should remain as a route to dismiss.
-On a tour, it’s acceptable to preserve only the "Skip tour" button.
+On a one-off coach mark, this means that the primary action button should remain as a way to dismiss.
+In a tour, it’s acceptable to show only the "Skip tour" button.

-When part of the tour is dependent on a user action, don't force users to confirm that they've taken that action.
+When a coach mark is dependent on a user action, don't force the user to confirm that they've taken that action.